f5devcentral/f5xc-dns-demoguide/README.rst

 Enable the Health Check from the DNS Load Balancer Health Check dropdown.

 .. figure:: Assets/global-health-check.jpg
-From the Enable Health Check dropdown select the existing Health check ``europe-dns-health-check`` which is already created
+From the Enable Health Check dropdown select the existing Health check ``europe-dns-health-check`` which is already created.

 .. figure:: Assets/global-health-check-new.jpg
+Select Load Balancing Mode as ``Static Persist`` from the dropdown.

 .. figure:: Assets/global-lb-mode.jpg